Loading...

 Bluehost Professional Website Design: Costs and What You Get

 If you do not want to build the site yourself, Bluehost offers professional design services through its marketplace and partner network.
-The pricing structure changed when Bluehost retired its older “Blue Sky” design package.
 Current options:

 • Bluehost Marketplace professionals: Third-party designers and agencies available through the Bluehost dashboard.
-Prices range widely.
 A basic 5-page business site typically costs $200 to $600.
 A custom WooCommerce store starts around $800 to $2,000 depending on complexity.

 • Bluehost Professional Services (managed): For clients who want Bluehost to handle setup, theme customization, and launch, managed onboarding packages are available via the sales team.
 These are quoted individually rather than listed publicly.